Exhaust heat recovery system: Exhaust heat recovery in sport

 Fuel efficiency, reduction of CO_{2} emissions, reliability, and costs are necessary parts of Formula 1 manufacturers’ strategies.
 Automobile sport is also a good place to trial and assess technologies that, once made reliable, and with costs reduced by experience in production, can be adapted to private cars.
-Formula 1 constructors produced one of the first exhaust heat recovery systems, and nowadays these devices are essential parts of embedded technologies on F1.
+Formula 1 constructors produced one of the first exhaust-heat recovery systems, and these devices are essential parts of embedded technologies on F1.
 Heat recovery was scheduled to become mandatory in the 2014 F1 Championship.